 If you fear that someone will force you to go, you can hand in your passport to the police.

 If you travel abroad, you should first tell someone you trust where you are going and how they can contact you.
-Give this person, for example a teacher, a copy of your passport and ask them to contact the police if you do not return to Norway at the agreed time.
+Give this person (for example, a teacher) a copy of your passport and ask them to contact the police if you do not return to Norway by the agreed time.
 You can also notify the Norwegian embassy about your situation.